Technical standards for admissions, matriculation, and graduation

 - AND documentation of medical clearance from your personal healthcare provider annually

 COVID-19 / SARS-CoV-2

 - Documentation of a completed vaccine series approved by the CDC (via EUA or full approval), with the last dose administered more than 14 days prior to the start of program orientation.

-- Number of doses required to complete a vaccine series varies by vaccine.
+- Number of doses (including boosters) required to complete a vaccine series varies by vaccine.
 More information can be found here.

 - No lab test results may be substituted for documentation of a completed vaccine series.

 Under certain religious or health circumstances, a student may request an exemption from a preventive health requirement.